IOS 10: Messages

 The Messages app incorporates its own App Store, which lets users download third-party iMessage apps that can be accessed within iMessage conversations.
 Users can use them to send stickers, play games or send rich content, such as media previews, to recipients.
 The Messages App Store has three navigation fields: Featured, Categories, and Manage.

 The app has been updated to include many visual effects.
 Chat bubbles, for example, can be sent with a "loud" or "gentle" animation that the recipient sees upon receiving.
 "Invisible ink" effect obscures the message until the recipient swipes across it.
 Full-screen effects like balloons, confetti or fireworks can be sent.
 There is also support for interactions similar to the Apple Watch, such as sending quick sketches and recording and sending the user's heartbeat.
 In order to use the screen and bubble effects, the Reduce Motion setting needs to be turned off.

 Messages now allows users to send handwritten notes.
 This is done by turning the device to landscape mode for iPhones (landscape or portrait for iPad users) and then tapping the handwriting squiggle.
 The Messages app automatically saves recently used notes, to make it easier to send them again.
 A handwritten message can be deleted in the same way an app is deleted; by holding down on the message and pressing Delete.
 The message can also be saved as a picture file.

 New emojis have been added, as well as additional features related to emoji.
 Emojis appear 3x bigger if messages are sent with up to three emojis and no text, the keyboard can now predict emojis to use, and an emoji replacement feature attempts to match words in messages and replace them with emojis of the same meaning.

 Since the Game Center app has been removed, Messages now handles actions such as inviting friends to a game.

 Read receipts can now be turned on or off for individual contacts rather than for all contacts.

+Tapbacks have been added, allowing users to react to messages with love, like, dislike, laugh, emphasize, or question.